learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

     memory usage: 46.3+ MB

-## Wages and Education II
+## Wages and Education

-Now perform a similar statistical test comparing the AdjustedCompensation of those with Bachelor's degrees and those with Doctorates.
-If you haven't already, be sure to explore the distribution of the AdjustedCompensation feature for any anomalies.
+You've been asked to determine whether education is impactful to salary.
+Develop a hypothesis test to compare the salaries of those with Master's degrees to those with Bachelor's degrees.
+Are the two statistically different according to your results?

+> Note: The relevant features are stored in the 'FormalEducation' and 'AdjustedCompensation' features.

 ```python
 #Your code here
 ```

-    Median Values:
-    s1:74131.92
-    s2:38399.4
-    Sample sizes:
-    s1: 967
-    s2: 1107
-    Welch's t-test p-value: 0.1568238199472023

-    Repeated Test with Ouliers Removed:
-    Sample sizes:
-    s1: 964
-    s2: 1103
-    Welch's t-test p-value with outliers removed: 0.0

 ```python
 # __SOLUTION__
 import flatiron_stats as fs
 ```

-## Wages and Education III

-Remember the multiple comparisons problem; rather than continuing on like this, perform an ANOVA test between the various 'FormalEducation' categories and their relation to 'AdjustedCompensation'.

 ```python